chrisurwin/bpg/_docs/k8soverview.md

 <p>For production deployments, it is best practice that each plane runs on dedicated physical or virtual hosts.
 For development, multi-tenancy may be used to simplify management and reduce costs.<br>
 <b>Data Plane</b><br>
 Comprised of one or more Etcd nodes which persist state regarding the Compute Plane.
-Resiliency is achieved by adding 3 hosts to this plane.
+Resiliency is achieved by adding 3 hosts to this plane.<br>
-Orchestration Plane
+<b>Orchestration Plane</b><br>
 Comprised of stateless Kubernetes/Rancher components which orchestrate and manage the Compute Plane:
 <li>apiserver</li>
 <li>scheduler</li>